 Professional summary

 Anna Belcher is a catchment biogeochemist working in the Freshwater restoration and sustainability team.
 She is an observational scientist, making field measurements to understand nutrient and carbon cycling in aquatic systems.
+In particular she is interested in the land-sea interface as well as greenhouse gas emissions/sinks in terrestrial and aquatic environments.

 Anna completed her undergraduate masters degree in Oceanography at the University of Southampton, with a year at the University of Washington, Seattle.
 After 2 years working an an oceanographic surveyor, she returned to the National Oceanography Centre in Southampton where she completed a PhD on particulate organic carbon cycling in the Southern Ocean.
 Following this Anna worked as a post-doc with British Antarctic Survey for 5 years, looking at respiration of mesopelagic fish, carbon cycling in the ocean interior, and the role of krill in biogeochemical cycling.